Graphical view on linear extensions of finite posets: Main results

 Recall from Section~\ref{ssec.permut-graph} that the combinatorial equivalence of edges in the permutohedral graph can be viewed as its particular edge-labeling, with deeper geometric meaning.
-Therefore, Corollary~\ref{cor.height-function} has the following interpretation: the value of the height function for $({\calX}^{\preced},\subseteq)$ at non-empty $S\in {\calX}^{\preced}$ is nothing but the number of different labels/colors of edges within $S$.
+In the graphical literature, the labels on edges are typically interpreted as their ``colors".
+Therefore, Corollary~\ref{cor.height-function} has the following interpretation: the value of the height function for $({\calX}^{\preced},\subseteq)$ at non-empty $S\in {\calX}^{\preced}$ is nothing but the number of different colors of edges within $S$.

-The reader might have some doubts about this claim, because the elements of ${\calX}^{\preced}$ were characterized in Theorem~\ref{thm.poset-characterization} purely in graphical terms (= without using labels), while its height function is now described in terms of particular edge labeling/coloring of the graph.
+The reader might have some doubts about this claim, because the elements of ${\calX}^{\preced}$ were characterized in Theorem~\ref{thm.poset-characterization} purely in graphical terms (= without using labels), while its height function is now described in terms of particular edge labeling of the graph.
 Of course, one naturally expects that the height function of the lattice $({\calX}^{\preced},\subseteq)$ should be also definable in purely graphical terms.
-The explanation is that the discussed {\em combinatorial equivalence of edges\/} can be recognized/reconstructed solely on basis of the permutohedral graph itself (as a whole).
+The explanation is that the discussed {\em combinatorial equivalence of edges\/} can be recognized/reconstructed solely on the basis of the permutohedral graph itself (as a whole).
 Specifically, given an edge between $\permA\in\enuN$ and $\permB\in\enuN$, consider the set